btmorr/scala-boost/tutorial/session0.md

 - `insert` should turn the remainder of the input and attempt to turn it into an instance of Article.
 If this is unsuccessful, print an error message, otherwise use the insert method of the current table.
 - `get` should turn the remainder of the input into an integer.
 If unsuccessful, print an error message, otherwise use the get method of the current table.

-Don't worry about the implementation yet.
+The only command that needs any implementation yet is "exit", which should set the `exitFlag`.
+Otherwise, don't worry about the implementation yet.
 Use a "match" clause to check the command, with a "case" for each command listed above, and for now just print a message so you can verify that it selected the case you intended.
+Now you have an app that you can run!

+In a terminal, go to the root of the project and enter: `sbt run`.
+You should get a prompt, and be able to enter commands and see the response, and exit the repl by entering "exit".

 _If you have had difficulty with the previous step and wish to see/use an example implementation thus far, check out [the step0 directory](../src/main/scala/tutorials/basics/step0) in this repo._